Nursing Jobs: Cary, NC, Overview

 Curious about your commute time in Cary?
 The average travel time to work is nearly 23 minutes, and you can get to most of the major medical centers in the Triangle in about that time or less.
 If you’re looking for public transit options, both the city of Cary and the Triangle region have public bus lines with stops at major medical centers.
 You can also explore the city’s bicycle routes.

-Living in Cary
+Living in Cary, NC

-One of the reasons Cary is more expensive than the rest of the state is because it’s a desirable place to live.
+With a healthy job market and growing industries, the cost of living in Cary is about 8% higher than the national average.
+One of the reasons Cary is more expensive than the rest of the country is because it’s a desirable place to live.
 You’ll not only be close to professional opportunities, but also comfortable neighborhoods, beautiful parks, natural beauty, and cultural attractions.

 Cary has a vibrant, walkable downtown that boasts great restaurants and shopping.
 Grab a drink in the Park Social District, or attend one of the city’s organized events.
 And within the city limits, you’ll find more than 30 public parks and a greenway system that spans over 80 miles.
 Take a canoe ride at Fred G. Bond Metro Park, or take a stroll down the boardwalk in North Cary Park.